 Lots of Bands and Styles – there is a little bit of everything here.
 Salsa and Latin Jazz are played in a variety of styles by a variety of artists.

 My Favorites – two of my favorites here were the music of Ritmo y Candela, a recording that feature 3 great Cuban percussionists (Carlos “Patato” Valdes, Jose Luis Quintana “Changuito” (one of the great innovators to help Juan Formell create Songo with Los Van Van), and Orestes Vilato.
-The other favorite of mine was the song from Los Kimbos 90s, mostly because this recording of Los Kimbos was an unreleased recording and without Adalberto Santiago.
+The other favorite of mine was the song from Los Kimbos 90s.
+The reason is because this recording of Los Kimbos was an unreleased recording and without Adalberto Santiago.

 Opportunities Missed for “Salsa de la Bahia Vol. 2, Hoy y Ayer”